Underground Railway Museum (Budapest): Other exhibits

 On the other side of the platform from the vehicles there is a display of relics, documents (including plans and maps), photographs and models, which represent the history of line M1 through its life.
 The final part of the exhibition provides an insight into the construction of the later, and very different, metro lines.

+In June 2026, the museum hosted an exhibition about the broader history of the Budapest public transport system, not just the underground.

 The museum's entrance hall displays the inscription Gizella tér, executed in Zsolnay glazed tile, which comes from the original city centre terminus (now Vörösmarty tér station).